humdrum-tools/humdrum-documentation/guide/ch24/index.md

 The <span class="option">f</span> option is used to identify the file (`template`) in which the pattern-template has been stored.
 The <span class="option">s</span> option tells <span class="tool">patt</span> of any input records that should be skipped during the search process.
 The
-<span class="option">s</span> option is followed by a regular expression \-- in this case the
+<span class="option">s</span> option is followed by a regular expression &mdash; in this case the
-equals-sign \-- so that any input records containing the equals-sign (i.e. `**hint` barlines) are ignored.
+equals-sign &mdash; so that any input records containing the equals-sign (i.e. `**hint` barlines) are ignored.

 The default output from <span class="tool">patt</span> identifies the location of any